fulcanelly/salo-lang/README.md

 salo lang is a my first simple language writen in ruby and created only for educational purposes

-I write It like a training for my future project
+I write It like a training for my future project.

-The are a lot of things here are taken from ruby and scala
+The are a lot of things here are taken from ruby and scala.

-Actually almost all values in **salo lang** is ruby primitives
+Actually almost all values in **salo lang** is ruby primitives.

 ### Dependencies
 - [ruby](https://github.com/ruby/ruby)